Introducing Coalton: How to Have Our (Typed) Cake and (Safely) Eat It Too, in Common Lisp

 Acknowledgements

-This work was supported by HRL Laboratories quantum computing group.
-Coalton was originally started as an open-source project by Robert Smith in 2018, but was overhauled by Elias Lawson-Fox and Cole Scott during their 2021 summer internship at HRL.
+This work was supported in part by HRL Laboratories quantum computing group.
+Coalton was originally started as an open-source project by Robert Smith in 2018, and was renovated by Elias Lawson-Fox and Cole Scott during their 2021 summer internship at HRL.
+Development took off from there from a variety individuals in both commercial and open-source domains.

 The work was inspired by many great projects and people that preceded it.
 In no particular order: